farcaster-project/RFCs/07-cryptographic-setup.md

 **Arbitrating example:** for Bitcoin ECDSA the `signature` is an ECDSA signature, and for Bitcoin Schnorr the `signature` is a Schnorr signature following [[2] BIP 0340: Schnorr Signatures for secp256k1](#references).

+The interface for interacting with arbitrating signatures is composed of three functions:

+ * `Gen`: A key generation algorithm, this function must follow the rules of the chosen `private_key` type.

+ * `Sign`: An algorithm that signs a given message as defined in the chosen signing primitive, e.g. ECDSA, Schnorr, etc.

+ * `Vrfy`: Verify a signature based on public parameters, if validation passes the signature is a valid signature.

 ## Adaptor Signatures

-We describe an adaptor signature interface and two instantiations, one for ECDSA inside Bitcoin scripts and one for Schnorr inside Taproot scripts.
+We define an `adaptor_signature` type for the arbitrating blockchain related to the `private_key`/`public_key` types defined previously.

 An adaptor signature scheme extends a standard signature (`Gen`, `Sign`, `Vrfy`) scheme with:

  * `EncGen`: An encryption key generation algorithm, in this protocol the encryption key generation is linked to the cross-group DLEQ proof.

  * `EncSig`: Encrypt a signature and return an adaptor signature.
-This RFC uses the public key tweaking method.
+This RFC uses the public key tweaking method, see [[3] Adaptor signature -Schnorr signature and ECDSA-](#references) section *3.
+Adaptor Signatures* for examples.

  * `EncVrfy`: Verify an adaptor signature based on public parameters, if validation passes the decrypted adaptor signature is a valid signature.